HoaiAnHo/ECS-150-Project2/REPORT.md

 implemented queue_create, queue_destroy, queue_enqueue, queue_dequeue, and
 queue_delete as functions of the queue.

-To test our code, we ran unit tests through the queue_tester.c file.
+To test our code, we ran unit tests through the queue_tester_example.c file.
 We tried to create a test case for each function we implemented along with some little edge cases we noticed.
+Looking through the tester, one can see how we created a new function for each test case.
+To increase readability, each function's name explains what the test being performed is.

 # Phase 2: Uthread API
 The uthread API uitlized our linked list queue from phase 1, plus the context